struckma/obiba-docker/README.md

 * [obiba/onyx-demo](https://hub.docker.com/repository/docker/obiba/onyx-demo)

 ## Usage
-Please take a look to the Makefile that define some basic command to manage the Obiba docker containers, enter make -help for more informations
+Please take a look to the Makefile that define some basic command to manage the Obiba docker containers, enter `make -help` for more informations

 ## Volumes location
-The volumes are stored on these folders :
+The volumes are stored in these folders (or in the case of drupal, managed by docker) :

 * Drupal : in the default docker volumes location : /var/lib/docker/volumes/obibadocker_drupal_sites/_data/
 * Mica : /data/containers/mica_srv